aertslab/SCENICprotocol/README.md

 #### Download testing dataset

 Download a minimum set of SCENIC database files for a human dataset (approximately 78 MB).
-This small test dataset takes approiximately 30s to run using 6 threads on a standard desktop computer.
+This small test dataset takes approximately 30s to run using 6 threads on a standard desktop computer.

     mkdir example && cd example/
     # Transcription factors: